 Description

-DESCRIPTION: South Newton war memorial is located close to the western boundary of the churchyard of the Grade II listed Church of St Andrew.
+The South Newton War Memorial is a First World War memorial that includes additions for the Second World War.
+It is situated near the western boundary of the churchyard of the Grade II listed Church of St Andrew.

-It takes the form of a stone, wheel-head cross which surmounts a tapering, square column with moulded cap and foot.
-This rises from a four-sided plinth upon a two-stepped, square base.
-The plinth carries the inscriptions and names in incised lettering.
+The memorial features a stone, wheel-head cross atop a tapering, square column with a moulded cap and foot.
+This column rises from a four-sided plinth that stands on a two-stepped, square base.
+The plinth is inscribed with names and dedications in incised lettering.

-The Second World War dedication is to the south face of the plinth and reads, 1939 - 1945/ (4 NAMES).
+The dedication for the Second World War is found on the south face of the plinth, reading "1939 - 1945" followed by four names.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.